vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 ## Recurring transfers

-A party can also setup recurring transfers which will happen at the end of every epoch.
-These transfers will happen at the end of the epoch, and before the next one can happen.
+A party can also setup recurring transfers which will happen at the end of every epoch, before the next epoch begins.
+These transfers happen at the end of the epoch, but before processing any rewards.
+Trading or staking rewards to be received for that epoch will not be available to be used by a recurring transfer.
+Recurring transfers to reward accounts will happen before rewards are paid out.

+//TODO: did we change this?
+Recurring transfers (including to reward accounts) are processed in order by transaction ID.
+This means that for funds from recurring transfer A to have been transferred and be available to be used by recurring transfer B in the same epoch, transaction A would need to have a lower transaction ID.
+It is not currently sufficient for A to have been created before B.

+It's possible to cancel a recurring transfer.
+It's not possible to amend a transfer, a party will need to cancel the transfer and submit a new one in this case.

-A party is limited to a maximum of 1 running recurring transfer to between two given accounts.
+A party is limited to a maximum of 1 running recurring transfer to any given account.
 E.g: say we have accounts A1, A2, A3 and party1 which controls A1.
 Party1 can have a recurring transfer rt1 from A1 to A2 and another one (call it rt2) from A1 to A3.
 However it is not allowed to set up a recurring transfer rt3 from A1 to A2 with different amounts.